Mahishasura Mardini

-The film has musical score by G. K. Venkatesh.
-It was dubbed in seven languages including in Telugu under the same name and in Hindi as Durga Maata (lit.
+The film features a musical score by G. K. Venkatesh.
+It was dubbed in seven languages, including in Telugu under the same name and in Hindi as Durga Maata (lit.
 'Mother Durga', 1960).
 This was the first movie shot in Vikram Studios, Madras.
-Rajkumar sang a duet as a playback singer for the first time through the song Thumbithu Manava in this movie.
+In the movie, Rajkumar sang a duet (Thumbithu Manava) as a playback singer for the first time.